Health informatics: United States

 In 2004, President George W. Bush signed Executive Order 13335, creating the Office of the National Coordinator for Health Information Technology (ONCHIT) as a division of the U.S. Department of Health and Human Services (HHS).
 The mission of this office is widespread adoption of interoperable electronic health records (EHRs) in the US within 10 years.
 See quality improvement organizations for more information on federal initiatives in this area.
 In 2014 the Department of Education approved an advanced Health Informatics Undergraduate program that was submitted by the University of South Alabama.
 The program is designed to provide specific Health Informatics education, and is the only program in the country with a Health Informatics Lab.
 The program is housed in the School of Computing in Shelby Hall, a recently completed $50 million state of the art teaching facility.
 The University of South Alabama awarded David L. Loeser on May 10, 2014, with the first Health Informatics degree.

 The program currently is scheduled to have 100+ students awarded by 2016.
 The Certification Commission for Healthcare Information Technology (CCHIT), a private nonprofit group, was funded in 2005 by the U.S. Department of Health and Human Services to develop a set of standards for electronic health records (EHR) and supporting networks, and certify vendors who meet them.
 In July 2006, CCHIT released its first list of 22 certified ambulatory EHR products, in two different announcements.
 Harvard Medical School added a department of biomedical informatics in 2015.
 The University of Cincinnati in partnership with Cincinnati Children's Hospital Medical Center created a biomedical informatics (BMI) Graduate certificate program and in 2015 began a BMI PhD program.
 The joint program allows for researchers and students to observe the impact their work has on patient care directly as discoveries are translated from bench to bedside.

 Europe

 European Union

 The European Commission's preference, as exemplified in the 5th Framework as well as currently pursued pilot projects, is for Free/Libre and Open Source Software (FLOSS) for health care.
-Another stream of research currently focuses on aspects of "big data" in health information systems.
-For background information on data-related aspects in health informatics see, e.g., the book "Biomedical Informatics" by Andreas Holzinger.

 The European Union's Member States are committed to sharing their best practices and experiences to create a European eHealth Area, thereby improving access to and quality health care at the same time as stimulating growth in a promising new industrial sector.
 The European eHealth Action Plan plays a fundamental role in the European Union's strategy.
 Work on this initiative involves a collaborative approach among several parts of the Commission services.
 The European Institute for Health Records is involved in the promotion of high quality electronic health record systems in the European Union.